user8595/blog/content/posts/being-aware-of-myself.md

 >
 > _Are there any specific reasons chosen by God himself why i'm in this body?_

 Maybe i'm just crazy while making this, as others (like you) _probably_ relate the same about this either.
-But anyways, i'ts probably better to just "follow the river" instead, as in following the path you "pursue", something like that i think.
+But anyways, it's probably better to just "follow the river" instead, as in following the path you "pursue", something like that i think.

 And obviously, it's better to just try to be youself and not overthink much about these stuff.
 You'll eventually experience them anyway i think (in which _hopefully_ it's something good in the future).